ibm-cloud-docs/activity-tracker/service-endpoints.md

 You cannot disable private endpoints.

-You can disable public endpoints per region in your account for {{site.data.keyword.atracker_full_notm}} event routing:
+You can disable public endpoints per region in your account for {{site.data.keyword.atracker_full_notm}} Event Routing:
 - If public and private endpoints are enabled, you can disable a public endpoint by using private or public endpoints.
 - If public endpoints have been disabled, you can only enable public endpoints by using the private endpoint.